 Consider booking vacation rentals, like an Airbnb or a VRBO, especially if you’re traveling in a large group.
 Separate hotel rooms, even suites and adjoining rooms, make it difficult to supervise kids.
 With a vacation rental, you will have plenty of common space where you and your family can hang out and everyone still has their own space they can escape to to decompress.

 Parents make the mistake of planning to visit tons of museums and old cathedrals, which most kids don’t find interesting.
 Instead, find unique experiences that your kids will actually enjoy.
 If you are going on a beach vacation, look for adventurous water sports or scuba diving lessons.
 Spending a morning surfing is a great trade off for an afternoon in a museum.

 From rain to exhaustion, many situations can keep you from going outside.
 But that doesn’t mean you have to sulk inside your hotel room.
-Put your knowledge to the test by taking an Outer Banks guide quiz or plan a movie marathon.
+Explore your hotel or plan a movie marathon.

 Sign Up for Group Activities

 While a family vacation is an excellent way to spend quality time with your kids, we bet you are looking forward to some quiet time alone.
 If you are planning to stay in a hotel or resort, ask them about group activities for kids.
 Such activities will keep the kids entertained and in the meantime, you can enjoy a refreshing cocktail by the pool.